 Are Bone Grafts Necessary To Get Dental Implants?

 Only in specific situations.
-Dr. McOmie will need to evaluate your individual bone anatomy to determine if it’s structurally sound for implant placement.
+Dr. McOmie will need to evaluate your individual bone anatomy to see bone growth and determine if it’s structurally sound for implant placement.
 If there is inadequate bone density, he will recommend placing a bone graft to prepare your mouth for implant installation.

 Not every dental implant client requires a bone graft.
 But for those who do, Dr. McOmie can make the treatment experience more predictable.